 Navigation is where you find your way using tools such as a map, compass, GPS and even the stars or the sun!
 However as you’re not allowed to use a GPS in adventure racing and many won’t get to see the stars and who knows about the sun, for reliability reasons we will focus on maps and the compass.

 Navigation skills are essential in adventure racing and is often what makes or breaks your race.

-In this article I will cover some basics to help you get started with map reading and in the next article will go more in-depth with regards to using a compass.
+In this article I will cover some basics to help you get started with map reading.

 For orienteering, adventure races and other navigation in the wilderness, the most useful type of map is a topographical (or topo) map.
 Topo maps are loaded with information and detail about your surroundings, but most importantly topo maps show the landscape in 3-D on a 2-D piece of paper, so we can work out how high the hills are or how steep a slope is.
 Adventure races supply maps specially produced for the event and often have more detail than commercial topo maps.